 Libellula extra virgin olive oil is made by family farmers who work in harmony with nature: olives are grown without the use of pesticides, are harvested by hand, and are cold-pressed – preserving the flavor and integrity of the olive oil.

 Over the years we have worked on designing a sustainable olive tree cultivation which can be implemented by our Partners and other farmers throughout Italy.

-Not only has our land benefited from these naturally restorative measures; our extra virgin olive oil texture and flavor has been exceptional.
+Not only has our land benefited from these naturally restorative measures, it has produced an extra virgin olive oil with exceptional texture and flavor.

 To do this, we combine the millenary agricultural traditions of our territory with modern, technological innovations.

-For example, our solar well integrates with our data analysis so that we are able to have the ideal amount of water flowing to our groves, preventing water-waste.
+For example, our solar well integrates with data analysis so that we are able to have the conserve amount of water flowing to our groves, preventing water-waste.